 Can a Mesothelioma Second Opinion Change My Treatment Options?

 Yes, there are many ways a second opinion can change your treatment options.
 For example, the doctor may find that your disease is less advanced than previously thought.
-You could have stage 3 mesothelioma instead of stage 4 mesothelioma.
 This could make mesothelioma surgery a viable treatment option and possibly help extend your life expectancy.

 Anytime someone has a rare condition such as mesothelioma, a second opinion is valuable.